jocmom/CarND-Behavioral-Cloning-P3/README.md

 ![][recovery]

 I randomly shuffled the data set and put 20% of the data into a validation set.
-I didn't repeat this on track 2 because I think this track is for validation only and the learned model from track 1 should generalize on track 2
+I didn't repeat this on track 2 because I think this track is for validation only and the learned model from track 1 should generalize on track 2.

+#### Left and Right Camera Images
+There are three cameras placed in simulator car.
+One in the center, one left and one right.
+The left and right images can be used for recovery and I added a steering value from 0.3 to the left and -0.3 to the right image.

+![][left_center_right]

+Here you can see the overall steering distribution.
+Maybe it makes sense to remove some images from the dataset having a steering angle around 0 to reduce bias to this angle and ease recovery.

+![][steering_distribution]

 #### Flipped Images
 To augment the data sat, I also flipped images and angles thinking that this would improve generalization because track 1 has more left than right corners and flipping equlize this bias.
 When flipping the steering value has to be inverted.
 For example, here is an image that has then been flipped: